 rippledservice to start on boot:

-rippled server running, you may want to consider running it as a validating server.
+If you use the XRP Ledger for your business or you just want to contribute to the stability of the network, you should run one server as a validator.
 For information about validating servers and why you might want to run one, see Run rippled as a Validator.

 rippled should connect to the XRP Ledger with the default configuration.
 However, you can change your settings by editing the

 rippled.cfg file.
 For recommendations about configuration settings, see Capacity Planning.